ibm-cloud-docs/EventStreams/activity_tracker_events.md

 | event-streams.topic.delete | An event is created when you delete a topic.|
 | event-streams.topic.update | An event is created when you update a topic's configuration or increase partitions.|
 {: caption="Table 1. {{site.data.keyword.messagehub}} topic events" caption-side="top"}

+Additional info on topic configuration is logged in the update/delete events such as partitions, retentionMs, segmentMs etc

 ## Message audit events
 {: #message-events}